sizzzy/Silk-Corp-Guide/Table of Contents.md

 ### Introduction: SILK Life - Navigating Life's Journey

-- **The Compass of Virtues:** Understanding the SILK Framework
+- **The Compass of Virtues:** Defining the SILK Framework

-- **Setting Sail:** An Overview of the Program's Intentions and Outcomes
+- **Embarking Sail:** An Overview of the Program's Intentions and Outcomes

-- **The Fabric of Existence:** How SILK Principles Intertwine with Daily Living
+- **The threads of everyday life:** How SILK Principles Intertwine with Daily Living

 ### Chapter 1: The SILK Virtues - The Core Fibers